Periklismant/oPIEC/README.md

 The rest of the required Python packages are installed via setuptools (see the Instructions section).
 These packages include [ProbLog 2](https://dtai.cs.kuleuven.be/problog/) and the [intervaltree](https://pypi.org/project/intervaltree/) package.

-Please consider installing these packages in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid messing up the (versions of the) packages installed in the Python version installed in your system.
+Please consider installing these packages in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid messing up the (versions of the) packages installed in the Python version of your system.
 The process of setting up a virtual environment is explained in the Instructions section.

 ### Instructions: Installation and Execution